cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 SafeGraph delivers the number of daily visits to U.S. POIs, the details of which are described in the [Places Manual](https://readme.safegraph.com/docs/places-manual#section-placekey) dataset.
-Delphi aggregates the number of visits to certain types of places, such as bars (places with NAICS code = 722410) and restaurants (places with NAICS code = 722511).
-For example, Adagio Teas belongs to the first group while Napkin Burger is considered to be a restaurant.
+Delphi aggregates the number of visits to certain types of places, such as bars (places with [NAICS code = 722410](https://www.census.gov/cgi-bin/sssd/naics/naicsrch?input=722410&search=2017+NAICS+Search&search=2017)) and restaurants (places with [NAICS code = 722511](https://www.census.gov/cgi-bin/sssd/naics/naicsrch)).
+For example, Adagio Teas is coded as a bar because it serves alcohol, while Napkin Burger is considered to be a full-service restaurant.
+More information on NAICS codes is available from the [US Census Bureau: North American Industry Classification System](https://www.census.gov/eos/www/naics/index.html).

 ### Lag